Photoproduction of K$^{+}$K$^{-}$ pairs in ultra-peripheral collisions

 where $M_{\phi}= 1019.416 \pm 0.016$ \MeVmass~\cite{Workman:2022ynf} and $\Gamma_{\phi}$ are the $\phi (1020)$ mass and mass-dependent width, respectively, with

-Here $\Gamma_0 = 4.249 \pm 0.013$ \MeVmass is the native \mbox{$\phi$(1020)} width and $M_{\rm{K}} = 493.677 \pm 0.016$ \MeVmass is the kaon mass~\cite{Workman:2022ynf}.
+Here, $\Gamma_0 = 4.249 \pm 0.013$ \MeVmass is the native \mbox{$\phi$(1020)} width, and $M_{\rm{K}} = 493.677 \pm 0.016$ \MeVmass is the kaon mass~\cite{Workman:2022ynf}.
 Both $A_{\phi}$ and $B_{\rm{KK}}$ are complex, but only their relative phase matters.
 By taking $A_{\phi}$ to be real, the relative phase is encoded in $B_{\rm{KK}}$.
 Far above the $\phi (1020)$ resonance (many $\Gamma_0$), the mass-dependent width rises, and the cross section declines smoothly.
 One difference between the \KK and $\pi^+\pi^-$ systems is that the branching ratio $\phi (1020)\rightarrow K^+K^-$ is only 49.1\%~\cite{Workman:2022ynf}, while the $\rho^0$ almost always decays to $\pi^+\pi^-$.
 This branching ratio is included in $A_{\phi}$.
 Ryskin and Shabelski considered the direct dikaon contribution to the total dikaon cross section, and concluded that it should be small and with a relative phase angle near zero~\cite{Ryskin:1997rh}.
-A later calculation predicted that the dikaon system should behave similarly to the dipions, with a small correction to the width to account for 3-body $\phi (1020)$ decays~\cite{Lebiedowicz:2018eui}.
+A later calculation predicted that the dikaon system should behave similarly to the dipions, with a small correction to the width to account for three-body $\phi (1020)$ decays~\cite{Lebiedowicz:2018eui}.

 The transverse momentum \pt of the meson depends on the production mechanism, so it is important in selecting coherent photoproduction events, where a dipole or virtual meson pair scatters from the target nucleus.
 The meson \pt is the vector sum of the photon \pt and the Pomeron \pt, which usually dominates~\cite{Klein:1999gv}.
 For coherent production, its scale is controlled by the form factor of the target nucleus.
 Destructive interference between the amplitudes for production on the two nuclei can reduce the cross section at low \pt, especially near midrapidity~\cite{Klein:1999gv,STAR:2008llz}.
 In incoherent production, when a dipole or virtual meson pair scatters from a single nucleon, the typical \pt is larger, around a few hundred \MeVc.
+Although Pomeron--Pomeron interactions can also produce exclusive $K^+K^-$ pairs~\cite{STAR:2020dzd}, because of the short range of the strong force, these reactions cannot be coherent over the entire nuclei, and, so, will not produce a peak at low $p_T$ and do not contribute to the current coherent measurement.